 "I partnered with an HR consultant firm called Agile Talent to do a basic assessment of our HR stack, and it was made immediately clear that an ATS system would make our lives increasingly easier, especially with the number of open requisitions that we would have."

-There were a few key benefits he noticed right away: lighter administration load, greater efficiency, better talent coming through the doors, and more.
+There were a few key benefits of ATS he noticed right away: lighter administration load, greater efficiency, better talent coming through the doors, and more.

 "As someone who had recruited so heavily for 10 years and understood the importance of getting good talent in the doors, I was increasingly frustrated; I had no system to see all the candidates that were coming in.
 I wanted the functionality to vote immediately so that HR knows what my view on a candidate is.
 An ATS would solve that instantaneously."

-To convince your CFO that investing in an ATS is worth the spend, we highly recommend signing up for our free online course on Calculating and proving the ROI of using HR Tech.
+To convince your CFO that investing in an ATS is worth the spend, we highly recommend signing up for our free online course on Calculating and proving the ROI of using HR Tech or read our guide on how to calculate ATS ROI

 Who else did you get involved internally with this process?
 (14:23)